Quantum arithmetic with the Quantum Fourier Transform: Introduction. Quantum arithmetic

 \section{Introduction.
 Quantum arithmetic}

 The discovery of Shor's algorithm for efficient quantum factoring \cite{Sho97} awakened an interest on the quantum implementation of the modular arithmetic operations that are the building blocks of the quantum factorization circuit.
-Since then there have been many proposals on how to build the required quantum modular adders, multipliers and exponentiators using a set of elementary quantum gates.
+Since then, there have been many proposals on how to build the required quantum modular adders, multipliers and exponentiators using a set of elementary quantum gates.

-The first suggested circuits were reversible versions of known classical circuits \cite{VBE96,BCA96}.
-Many subsequent proposals have been improvements and alterations of different reversible generalization of the adders and multipliers of classical digital logic \cite{CDK04,vMI05,DKR06,AAN08}.
+The first suggested circuits were reversible versions of known classical implementations \cite{VBE96,BCA96}.
+Many subsequent proposals have been improvements and modifications of reversible generalizations of the adders and multipliers of classical digital logic \cite{Gos98,CDK04,vMI05,DKR06,AAN08,TK08,TTK10,MS12,TR13,NvM14,DRG16,Bab17}.